-This integration of the supply curves into the RIO modelling first involved comparing the value of the solar PV capacity factor layer[6] with actual data from 21 sites over the years 2017 - 2021[10] (when available and without curtailment).
-We found that the capacity factors of existing projects were systematically higher than those in the layer supplied by Geoscience Australia.[6]
-To adjust for the observed discrepancy, the capacity factors of all solar PV projects considered in RIO were increased by 15%.
-A more robust treatment of solar PV capacity factors for Australia would involve using Himawari[11] data to generate a new capacity factor layer for NZAu.
+This integration of the supply curves into the RIO modelling first involved comparing the value of the solar PV capacity factor layer^[3] with actual data from 21 sites over the years 2017 - 2021^[9] (when available and without curtailment).
+We found that the capacity factors of existing projects were systematically higher than those in the layer supplied by Geoscience Australia.^[3] To adjust for the observed discrepancy, the capacity factors of all solar PV projects considered in RIO were increased by 15% (of reported capacity factor, not absolutely).
+A more robust treatment of solar PV capacity factors for Australia would involve using Himawari ^[10] data to generate a new capacity factor layer for NZAu.
 This however is a substantial undertaking which is expected to yield marginal benefits.